tloanPhytec/meta-example/README.md

 Rebuild your target's image with bitbake.

-Now, when you boot a system based on this image, you will be prompted to log in manually by typing root at the login prompt.
+Now, when you boot a system based on this image, you will be prompted to log in manually by typing "root" at the login prompt.